 Assistant Crown Solicitor

 Samantha, who manages one of two Workplace Law Teams in Crown Law, provides expert legal advice and representation in discrimination, industrial and employment law litigation and discipline processes.
-She is also experienced in drafting and advising on workplace policies and procedures and employment contracts.

-Samantha has 20 years’ specialist experience in employment and anti-discrimination law and has worked exclusively for State public sector agencies for 10 years.
+Samantha has over 20 years’ specialist experience in employment and anti-discrimination law and has worked exclusively for State public sector agencies for over 10 years.
 Her career began at Legal Aid Queensland before moving into private practice and working in the United Kingdom.
 Prior to joining Crown Law in 2004, Samantha was an Associate at Mullins Lawyers where she was responsible for the development of their employment and discrimination law practice.

 - Overseeing and coordinating a team of lawyers representing the State in relation to 22 race discrimination complaints brought against the State and 38 of its officers by a prisoner, comprising 551 pages of handwritten complaint material, over a five-year period.
 The prisoner withdrew each of the complaints.